Preventing Relapse: Finding Self-Confidence and Control in Recovery

 This same result has been found in studies of virtually every other substance abused by people today.
 These findings seem to indicate that this is a huge part of the underlying causes of addiction in general and is not specific to cocaine or any other drug in particular.
 So, if our brains are hardwired to use drugs or alcohol in response to stress even after treatment, how can we hope to stay clean and sober in the stressful environment of “real life”?

-For most people struggling to overcome the urge to use, the answer can be found in actively practicing Relapse Prevention techniques, a vital part of any rehabilitation strategy and a core principle of the A Forever Recovery treatment program.
+For most people struggling to overcome the urge to use, the answer can be found in actively practicing in preventing relapse using different techniques.
+A vital part of any rehabilitation strategy and a core principle of the A Forever Recovery treatment program.

 Continued Recovery: Preventing Relapse